Figma is cloud-based, so you'll need to be connected to the internet to access the full functionality of Figma.

 Figma saves any offline changes to your file(s) when your connection is restored.
 If you already have your file(s) open, Figma will apply your offline changes when you reload the tab.

 If you open Figma in the file browser first, you'll see a blue notification at the bottom of your screen.
-You'll also see an [ICON] on any files with offline changes.
+You'll also see anunsynced changes icon on any files with offline changes.

 Click Tap to review on the banner to open the offline changes modal.